threatcode/BugCode/CHANGELOG/3.14.0/community.md

  * FIX Vulnerability Filter endpoint Performance improvement using joinedload.
 Removed several nplusone uses
  * MOD Updating the template.ini for new installations
  * MOD Improve SMTP configuration
- * MOD The agent now indicates how much time it had run (bogcode-agent-dispatcher v1.4.0)
+ * MOD The agent now indicates how much time it had run (bugcode-agent-dispatcher v1.4.0)
  * MOD Type "Vulnerability Web" cannot have "Host" type as a parent when creating data in bulk
  * MOD Expiration default time from 1 month to 12 hour
  * MOD Improve data reference when uploading a new report